Email Marketing Platform Comparison: Ometria vs Emarsys vs Bronto

-- Although automation has been developed extensively in the platform, there are still key issues which retailers run into – for example, emails campaigns cannot be used in more than one automation flow.
+Although automation has been developed extensively in the platform, there are still key issues which retailers run into – for example, email campaigns cannot be used in more than one automation flow.

-Since that point of ownership, Bronto has been seen as a high-end player and has focused their efforts on their ecosystem of technology, rather than their email marketing system itself.
+Since that point of ownership, Bronto has been seen as a high-end player and has focused its efforts on its ecosystem of technology, rather than its email marketing system itself.
 (Fun fact – did you know, one of the Oracle board of directors is the former Director of the CIA!)

 Choosing the best email marketing platform for your business will hugely depend on your current position in the market and your business strategy for the foreseeable future.

-In general, we would recommend Bronto as a good ‘all-round’ ESP – especially for medium sized businesses (including B2B sectors).
-If you have less than 200 staff, it is probably overkill.
-If you’re larger, it won’t have flexibility of some of the enterprise-level ESPs.
+In general, we would recommend Bronto as a good ‘all-round’ ESP – especially for medium-sized businesses (including B2B sectors).
+If you have less than 200 staff, it is probably overkilled.
+If you’re larger, it won’t have the flexibility of some of the enterprise-level ESPs.

 The best email marketing platform for B2C retailers is…

-If you’re looking for an eCommerce platform that seamlessly integrates with your current third party software, our Vybe Commerce Cloud integrates with a wide variety of Email Marketing Platforms including Ometria, Emarsys and Bronto.
+If you’re looking for an eCommerce platform that seamlessly integrates with your current third-party software, our Remarkable Commerce Platform integrates with a wide variety of Email Marketing Platforms including Ometria, Emarsys and Bronto.
 Give our experts a call for more information.